-Representative wastewater, freshwater, marine water and sediment samples are collected at wastewater treatment plants, river sites, estuaries, and coastal locations.
+Representative wastewater, freshwater, marine water and sediment samples are regularly collected at wastewater treatment plants, river sites, estuaries, and coastal locations.
 These samples are being used in laboratory spiking experiments, where known concentrations of target viruses (e.g. SARS-CoV-2, Phi 6, Norovirus, Adenovirus, CrAssphage) are added.
 Using the spiked water and sediment samples the efficacy of different methods for the recovery of viruses from environmental matrixes can be evaluated.
 This has led to the development of standard protocols.
 We also using the same samples to look at the persistence of antimicrobial resistance genes and mobile genetic elements.

 2. To estimate the impact of wastewater treatment plants on viral loads and their movements.

 3. To explore viral movements, focusing on their potential to reach shellfish beds, recreational waters and beaches.

 Regular sampling of surface water, wastewater, sediment and shellfish is being undertaken in rivers, estuaries and the major wastewater treatment plants in England and Wales.
 Viral concentrations in the collected samples are then determined by RT-qPCR and dd-PCR.
 These samples are also subjected to viral metagenomics and infectivity studies.
-Regular sampling will allow us to discover the seasonal and spatial viral dynamics and results will be used for modelling viral transport and creating risk maps for improved risk assessment.
+Regular sampling allows us to discover the seasonal and spatial viral dynamics and results will be used for modelling viral transport and creating risk maps for improved risk assessment.
 It will also allow us to measure disease incidence at the community level.

 5. Evaluation of the usefulness of in situ samplers to explore temporal viral dynamics.

 At sampling sites where the target viruses are present the following samplers are being deployed:

 - Conventional automated sample collection system usually used for the nutrients and coliform bacteria investigations.